 2. Test New Links

 Any new blog or a web page link should be tested to ensure they work properly before you publish them on your website.
 The same can be done with the links in newsletters, emails, or social media.
+As you learn how to troubleshoot website crashes, don't miss out on understanding iPhone app development to ensure your mobile apps are built on a solid foundation.

 3. Set-up 301 Redirects